 THIS DOCUMENT IS IMPORTANT AND REQUIRES YOUR IMMEDIATE ATTENTION.
 If you are in any doubt as to the action you should take, you are advised to consult your appropriate independent professional adviser authorised under the Financial Services and Markets Act 2000.
 If you have sold or transferred all your shares in NewRiver REIT plc, please forward this document, together with the accompanying documents at once to the bank, stockbroker or other agent through whom the sale or transfer was effected for delivery to the purchaser or transferee.
 However, these documents should not be forwarded or transmitted in or into any jurisdiction in which such act would constitute a violation of the relevant laws of such jurisdiction.

 NEWRIVER REIT PLC

-(Incorporated and registered in England and Wales with Registered Number 10221027)
+(Incorporated and registered in England and Wales with Registered Number 10221027 with registered office at 16 New Burlington Place, London, United Kingdom, W1S 2HX)

 SCRIP DIVIDEND SCHEME BOOKLET